 - Homefront plays it straight.

-- Cry Of Fear any magazine-based weapon loses all bullets in the mag when reloaded.
+- In Cry of Fear any magazine-based weapon loses all bullets in the mag when reloaded.
 Of course, Simon is a disturbed teenager, not a soldier.
 Given his already remarkable proficiency with the weapons, he can be forgiven for not thinking of simply saving the magazines and manually topping them up from each other.
+The exception is the shotgun, which is reloaded one shell at a time; the revolver and hunting rifle, however, also lose every bullet from the current clip on reloading even though they also could be reloaded one round at a time

 - Killing Floor does this - the majority of weapons have a fixed-length reload capped by a Dramatic Gun Cock at the end of it, no matter if you had fired one bullet or every bullet from the magazine before you reload.
 The bullpup, meanwhile, skips chambering a new bullet entirely.
 Averted for some other weapons, though: the crossbow and M99 are single-shot weapons, the lever-action rifle reloads with loose bullets, and the pump and combat shotguns do the same with the addition of pumping or pulling back the charging handle at the end of an empty reload if the player doesn't interrupt it at any point.